taubyte/workshops/README.md

 4. Select swarm key option (Select Generate for the the walkthrough)
 5. Provide generated domain (best if its a subdomain of your network url, ex: `g.example.com`)
 6. Select domain validation key Option (Select Generate for the the walkthrough)
 7. Provide any validation url/regex skips
+Any urls/regex given will skip any checks/validation and will serve them normally

 After creating a network running `spore-drive current` will show your network as selected